 If your frying pan is large enough you may be able to fry them all of them at the same time.
 If not, just fry in two sittings, keeping the first batch covered and hot.
 I currently use a 12 inch ceramic GreenPan.
 Oil is not strictly necessary on this pan, but I still like how the meatballs fry in the oil or butter.

 When you have filled your frying pan, immediately put a lid on to trap the heat to help cook the meatballs through.
 Let them fry until browned underneath, checking after 3-4 minutes or so.

 When browned, flip them and fry the other side as well, again with the lid on.

 The kjøttkaker are now done!
 Just cut one in half to double check that there is no pink inside, and you’re all set.

 Whip up some brown gravy and spoon it on!
-I’ll post pictures soon to show you how to make gravy, but in the meatball recipe below you’ll also find ingredients and directions to a great Norwegian style gravy recipe that works very well with Norwegian meatballs.
-The gravy includes Better Than Bouillon Beef Base, although beef broth can be used instead, if you wish.
+The following pictures show you how to make delicious Norwegian style brown gravy using a roux, which works very well with Norwegian meatballs.
+The gravy includes Better Than Bouillon Beef Base, although beef broth can be used instead if you wish.

 For a traditional plate of Norwegian meatballs, serve with potatoes boiled in lightly salted water, and steamed vegetables such as a blend of cauliflower, carrots and broccoli.
 Ladle gravy over the meatballs and potatoes.